Sake Museum

 Fee

-Adults ¥400, Junior High - Elementary School Students ¥200.
+Adults ¥400, Junior High and Elementary School Students ¥200.
 Special Exhibition Fees may be charged separately.

 Access